C-KQ/C-KQ.github.io/_posts/2025-06-04-CloudResumeChallenge-Part1.md

 ### Amazon CloudFront
 As we are using CloudFront to host the static website, head over to CloudFront to create a distribution and set the origin to the S3 bucket (**NOT WEBSITE ENDPOINT**) that we previously used.
 There are a few options we need to edit while creating the distribution.
 They are...
 1. Under Origin access, choose _Origin access control settings (recommended)_.
 Then, _Create New OAC_.
 This step is to disallow direct access to the S3 origin.
->+ Only allowing viewers to access the content via CloudFront.
-Hence, disallowing direct access to the origin - in this case, it will be S3.
++ It restricts direct access to the S3 origin via Origin Access Control(OAC), allowing content to be served exclusively through CloudFront for better security.

 ![image](personalAssets/Images/Projects/ResumeChallenge/5_HTTPS_2_OAC.png)